Frequently Asked Questions

 Comfortable clothes are best, something you can easily move in!
 Your evaluation will include some assessments of your movement and we want you to be comfortable.

 Your pelvic floor muscles are located in the bowl of your pelvis and can be assessed through vaginal or rectal evaluation.
 While internal work can be beneficial, it’s not always necessary, as there are many effective techniques that can be performed externally.
 Dr. Meredith will work with you to determine if internal assessment is part of your treatment plan, always aiming to make the process as comfortable as possible.
-Most clients find that this type of treatment is more comfortable in the comfort of their own homes.

 The number of sessions varies for each individual and depends on several factors, including your health history, the duration of your symptoms, and more.
 During your first visit, we’ll discuss your personalized treatment plan and provide guidance on how to get the most out of your pelvic floor physical therapy.